Russian forces shell Ukraine's No. 2 city and menace Kyiv

 Authorities in Kharkiv said at least seven people had been killed and dozens injured.
 They warned that casualties could be far higher.

-“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who watched the shelling from his downtown apartment and gave just his first name and his Russian-style middle name out of fear for his safety.
+“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who watched the shelling from his downtown apartment and gave just his first name and his patronymic, a middle name derived from his father’s name, out of fear for his safety.

 The Russian military has denied targeting residential areas despite abundant evidence of shelling of homes, schools and hospitals.